MicrosoftDocs/azure-aks-docs/articles/aks/aks-communication-manager.md

   :::image type="content" source="./media/auto-upgrade-cluster/Trigger1.jpeg" alt-text="The screenshot shows HTTP request is received.":::

-  4. In the opened "When an HTTP request is received", click "Use sample payload to generate schema".
+  4. In the opened "When an HTTP request is received," click "Use sample payload to generate schema".

   :::image type="content" source="./media/auto-upgrade-cluster/Trigger2.jpeg" alt-text="The screenshot shows Sample Payload is used.":::